galaxyproject/gxadmin/README.md

 A command line tool for [Galaxy](https://github.com/galaxyproject/galaxy) administrators to run common queries against our Postgres databases.
-It additionally includes some code for managing zerglings under systemd, and other utilities.
+It additionally includes some code for managing Galaxy and associated features, and other utilities.

 Mostly gxadmin acts as a repository for the common queries we all run regularly but fail to share with each other.
-We even include some [unlisted queries](./parts/27-unlisted.sh) which may be useful as examples, but are not generically useful.

-It comes with around 90 commonly useful queries included (180+ commands total), but you can easily add more to your installation with local functions. gxadmin attempts to be a very readable bash script and avoids using fancy new bash features.
+It comes with a wide array of useful queries that you might want to run, but you can also easily add more to your installation with local functions. gxadmin attempts to be a very readable bash script and avoids using fancy new bash features.